dela444/chat_app/README.md

 Since Heroku discontinued its free tier, I deployed both the frontend and backend of my application on Vercel, with the database hosted on Supabase.
 However, Vercel has limitations regarding request execution time, particularly with Redis and sockets, but the application works smoothly in the local environment.

+In addition to the project description, I have also created a demo video providing a quick overview of the application.
+You can watch the demo video [here](https://youtu.be/Ii9fKDRG1-c).

 ## Repositories

 This repository serves as the main overview for the chat application, which is split into two separate repositories: